|

 (2008, 16mm, 7min, color)

-The emulsion of a film loop and its optical soundtrack are scratched nearly completely from its surface by a "modified" record needle, whose sound we hear.
-This process is followed in progressive steps.
-While the source material speaks of mining, digging, and drilling, the film emulsion screeches and screams.
+The emulsion of a film loop and its optical soundtrack are progressively scratched nearly completely from its surface by a "modified" record needle.
+We simultaneously hear and see the scratching.

 Starring Karine Adrover and Lou Castel